 Hey, I’m Alden.

 I was born and raised in the Sea Org, Scientology’s strict upper management organization.
 Signed my first Billion year contract when I was 9 years old.
-It was a very sheltered closed-to-the-outside-world upbringing with some fairly extreme religious views.
+It was a very sheltered closed-to-the-outside-world upbringing.

-I embraced my passion for the outdoors and exploring starting with a 2 day solo backpacking trip into the local mountains.
+Embracing my passion for the outdoors and exploring I set out on a 2-day solo backpacking trip into the local mountains.
 I was ill prepared for the California heat and lack of water availability but I came out the other side knowing much more and began to realize how much I loved the outdoors.

 And so I began to cut my expenses and slowly began to save my money for it.
 I also began to focus more on those things in life that made me happy, the outdoors.

 Over the years something always got in the way or it just didn’t seem like the right time to leave.
 A lot of it was work.
 I had a good job and a great boss.
 Before leaving on my trip I was getting out into the local mountains 3 to 5 times a week.
-Waking up at 4am and packing my bag to go explore a new canyon.
-Hiking, rappelling, climbing and more hiking all before showering and rushing into work.
-Or I’d get off work in the evening, meet up with a group of friends at a local trailhead, ropes, helmets and harness packed and we’d all go and rappel through a canyon sometimes even having late night potlucks in the wild.
+Waking up at 4 am and packing my bag to go explore a new canyon.
+Hiking, rappelling, climbing and more hiking all before showering and rushing to work.
+Or I’d get off work in the evening, meet up with a group of friends at a local trailhead, ropes, helmets, and harness packed and we’d all go and rappel through a canyon, sometimes even having late night potlucks in the wild.
 It was a good and fulfilling life but the itch to see the world never left me.

 And then it finally happened.
 In April 2016 I needed to go to Italy for work.
 It was perfect.
 The perfect start to a trip around the world.
 And so once the project finished I stepped off the ship in Barcelona and began my trip around the world.